 Note that PDF isn't just a bunch of incompetent fools.
 This is a regular army of a normal society of the 40k.
 They train hard, they have competent officers, their equipment is mostly the same as in the Imperial Guard.
 They have the very same body armor, lasguns, heavy weapons teams, artillery and tanks.
 It is the best their world has to offer to protect itself.
 It's just not enough.
 It's not even close to be enough.

 Note that a lasgun is considered to be, more or less, a slightly better modern day assault rifle.
-A flak vest is considered to be roughly the same as combat armor worn by most modern day advanced troops.
+A flak vest is considered to be roughly the same as combat armour worn by most modern day advanced troops.
+In fact, it might even be said that it's better since it's stated that they're capable of withstanding light machinegun fire, which is already way better than the bulletproof vests that modern forces use (that only reliably stop pistols and shotguns).
 They are literally the best of our troops transplanted into the Horizon-line-dancing, cosmic wedgied universe that is 40k.
 And they die in droves.

 That's not to say the horrors are confined planetside.
 The great space fleets have their own worries, on top of the ones that we already know about space travel.
 Just to start, space hulks.
 Lumbering conglomerations of asteroids and ships that may or may not be infested by xenos/demons/things too horrible to imagine.
 Oh, and since they can also contain priceless technology, there are always plenty of volunteers to board it and look around.
 And did we mention that these things (Space Hulks) are bound to a) Contain Orks, b) Chaotic Evil Superhuman Soldiers and their demonic friends c) be the bastard child of Event Horizon, Aliens, Dead Space, and every other movie where a crew goes on a ship and things get bad fast, d) Something Worse, or e) All Of The Above?